 Putting money aside for savings can be hard whatever your income level.
-Locking any spare cash away might feel like too much of a stretch if you don’t earn a lot of money – it could be the difference between treating yourself occasionally or having nothing at all.
+Locking any spare cash away might feel like too much of a stretch if you don’t earn a lot of money or have a lot of essential outgoings – it could be the difference between treating yourself occasionally or having nothing at all.
 And if you do have a high income, saving might not feel as necessary if you know you have more money coming in.

 Developing a savings habit

-In fact, the amount you save doesn’t need to be £50.
+Saving can be hard, but the solution might be as simple as setting aside £50.
 While setting a specific goal can sometimes help, aiming too high can dent your confidence if you don’t meet that goal.
-Instead, you should feel free to set aside as little or as much as you can afford to, because the real goal is to develop a savings habit.
+Instead, you should set aside as little or as much as you can afford to, because the real goal is to develop a savings habit.

 Making small changes like these can help you develop life-changing habits.
 So, once you start saving, even if it’s just a small amount, you’ll get into a habit that makes it easier to save in the future.
 In this way, saving can be a powerful act of self-care that can have a positive effect on your financial and emotional wellbeing.